capnmidnight/Calla/README.md

   - Modify "DOMAIN_NAME" in `index.html` scripts to point to your Jitsi Meet server.
 - You may also want to edit `index.html` to change/remove the link(s) to this repository and/or my Twitter profile.

 Make sure you keep the distinction between your Jitsi installation and your Calla installation clear.
-You can conceivably run them on the same server, but I won't be digging into customizing a Jitsi installation enough to figure that out, so my setup has them on separate servers. `jitsihax.js` needs to go on your Jitsi server, and you need to edit it to point to your Calla server. `index.html` goes on your Lozay server, and you need to edit it to point to your Jitsi server.
+You can conceivably run them on the same server, but I won't be digging into customizing a Jitsi installation enough to figure that out, so my setup has them on separate servers. `jitsihax.js` needs to go on your Jitsi server, and you need to edit it to point to your Calla server. `index.html` goes on your Calla server, and you need to edit it to point to your Jitsi server.

 ## USAGE